platanus/potassium/README.md

     parity between testing and production environments
   - Adds a `.buildpacks` file with the default buildpacks to use.
 It use the following buildpacks:
-  - Adds a `bin/release` file with the release phase script to run specific tasks before the app is deployed completely, for example `rails db:migrate`.
+  - Adds a `bin/release` file with the release phase script to run specific tasks before the app is deployed completely, for example `rails db:migrate:with_data`.

 | index | buildpack | description |
 |-------|-----------|-------------|